Is your dog barking too much?

 If you are away from home - or just used to the noise - you might not realise how bad it is.

-This leaflet is designed to help you work with your neighbours to sort out problems caused by your dog barking without having to involve the authorities.
+This linformation will help you work with your neighbours to sort out problems caused by your dog barking without having to involve the authorities.
 It will also help you understand why your dog barks, and give you practical steps to stop or cut down the barking.

 Research into noise issues shows that problems are most likely to be solved when people discuss things calmly and work out a solution between themselves.